-In order to be accepted for doctoral (PhD) studies, each applicant is required to meet the general entry requirements and any special requirements outlined in the position announcement.
-Applicants must also possess any other abilities required in order to benefit from the education.
+In order to be accepted for doctoral (PhD) studies, the applicant is required to meet the general entry requirements and any special requirements outlined in the position announcement.
+The applicant must also possess any other abilities required in order to benefit from the education.

 General entry requirements

 The general entry requirements are met by those who have:

 - otherwise acquired largely equivalent knowledge